dgazcon27/aws-certification/learning_objectives.md

 We will touch more on this later in the course in detail.
 Virtual machines are not a new thing.
 But the ease of provisioning EC2 instances allows for programmers and businesses to innovate more quickly.
 AWS has just made it much, much easier and more cost effective for you to acquire servers through this Compute as a Service model.
 There's a lot more to learn about EC2.
 We talked about virtualization and the types of software you can run on an EC2 instance.
 But there is more you can configure with EC2 as well.

+# How Amazon EC2 works

+## Launch

+First, you launch an instance.
+Begin by selecting a template with basic configurations for your instance.
+These configurations include the operating system, application server, or applications.
+You also select the instance type, which is the specific hardware configuration of your instance.

+As you are preparing to launch an instance, you specify security settings to control the network traffic that can flow into and out of your instance.
+Later in this course, we will explore Amazon EC2 security features in greater detail.

+## Connect

+Next, connect to the instance.
+You can connect to the instance in several ways.
+Your programs and applications have multiple different methods to connect directly to the instance and exchange data.
+Users can also connect to the instance by logging in and accessing the computer desktop.

+## Use

+After you have connected to the instance, you can begin using it.
+You can run commands to install software, add storage, copy and organize files, and more.